dialog-semiconductor/py_ble_manager/README.md

     > **_NOTE:_**
       This library requires Python v3.10.5 or later.

+    > **_NOTE:_**
+       It is recommended to install the library using a virtual environment.
+To setup a virtual environment using [venv](https://docs.python.org/3/library/venv.html) call: `$ python -m venv ./<name_of_your_env>`.
+Note to create a virtual environment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer.
+To use the above command to create a Python 3.10.5 environment, Python 3.10.5 must be configured in your PATH.
+You can download it from the [python website](https://www.python.org/downloads/release/python-3105/).

 3. [Download](https://github.com/dialog-semiconductor/py_ble_manager/tree/main/src/py_ble_manager/util) the py_ble_manager compatible firmware binary to the development kit by calling the `py_ble_manager_programmer` utility from the terminal.